Enhancing the airports tracker for the power user

 Methods

-Survey, User Interviews, Focus Group, Visual Design
+Survey, User Interviews, Focus Group, User Journey Map, Visual Design

 Research Methods